N5GEH/.github/profile/README.md

 [n5geh.tools.mqtt-gateway](https://github.com/N5GEH/n5geh.tools.mqtt-gateway) provides a universal interface that can integrate any MQTT-based JSON data into NGSI-V2 context broker.

 ### Cratesweep
 [n5geh.tools.cratesweep](https://github.com/N5GEH/n5geh.tools.cratesweep) is designed to regularly clean up CrateDB tables based on configured intervals.
-This might be useful if you have limited storage or need to clearn certain dummy data regularly.
+This might be useful if you have limited storage or need to clean certain dummy data regularly.

 ## Services
 ### Controller